giovanebmilani/hanncho-ecommerce/README.md

 ## Main features

-- Admin dashboard to manage the e-commerce and products stock;
+- Auth protected Admin dashboard to manage the e-commerce and products stock;
 - Integration with Google Merchant Service;
 - Shop containing product filtering and cart system;